dsciitpatna/voteMePractice/README.md

 # voteMePractice
-Its a simple voting App
+Its a simple voting App made by the beginners in their Android Class.